-- 7.1.
-RFQ or RFP.
-The District must follow the procedure set forth below when it wishes to engage architectural or engineering services. - A. For projects with an expected cost of less than \$10,000, the District may select a qualified firm from the consultant roster and request a cost proposal - B. For all projects with an expected cost greater than \$10,000, the District must prepare an RFQ or RFP that contains a concise statement of the general scope and nature of the project or work for which services are sought, the evaluation criteria to be used and the address of the Superintendent for anyone who wishes more detail on the project and solicit responses from at least 3 qualified consultants on the consultant list.. - C. If the expected project cost is greater than \$75,000, District shall solicit responses from all qualified consultants on the list and/or publish notice of the project in a newspaper of general circulation in the area. - 7.2.
+7.1.
+RFQ.
+The District must follow the procedure set forth below when it wishes to engage architectural or engineering services.

+- A. The District must prepare an RFQ that contains a concise statement of the general scope and nature of the project or work for which services are sought, the evaluation criteria to be used and the address of the Superintendent for anyone who wishes more detail on the project. - B. The notice must be published in a newspaper of general circulation in the area.

+7.2.
 Evaluation of Responses.
-The District shall evaluate all responses to its RFQ or RFP in the following manner:
+The District shall evaluate all responses to its RFQ in the following manner:

-- A. The District shall establish an evaluation committee consisting of the Superintendent and two (2) members of the Board. - B. To assist in evaluating responses and to ensure a proper evaluation of the submittals, the evaluation committee shall establish evaluation criteria before a RFQ or RFP is made, assigning a maximum weight to each element of the criteria.
+- A. The District shall establish an evaluation committee consisting of the Superintendent and two (2) members of the Board. - B. To assist in evaluating responses and to insure a proper evaluation of the submittals, the evaluation committee shall establish evaluation criteria before a RFQ is made, assigning a maximum weight to each element of the criteria.
 The evaluation criteria should be specifically developed for each project based upon size, complexity, time frame, etc. Cost may not be an element of the evaluation criteria. - C. The evaluation committee shall judge each response using the evaluation criteria and assigning each response a numerical value for each of the evaluation criterion.
-The District shall negotiate with the respondent receiving the highest score on the evaluation criteria - 7.3.
+The District shall negotiate with the respondent receiving the highest score on the evaluation criteria

+7.3.
 Negotiation of Contract.
 After the most qualified firm has been chosen, the Superintendent or the evaluation committee may negotiate a contract for the services at a price that the committee determines to be fair and reasonable, considering the estimated value of the services to be rendered, as well as the scope and complexity of the project.
 Any agreement reached must be approved by the full Board.
 If a satisfactory contract cannot be negotiated, the District may notify the bidder that it is terminating the negotiations and attempt to negotiate a contract with the next most qualified firm.
-The process continues until an agreement is reached or the search is terminated. - 7.4.
+The process continues until an agreement is reached or the search is terminated.

+7.4.
 Posting of Responses.
-The Superintendent shall post at the District office all responses received to the District's RFP as soon as a contract is awarded at the District office.
-The list shall be available for public inspection and for telephonic inquiries. - 7.5.
-Emergency Exception.
-The District does not need to follow the request for qualifications process if an emergency requires immediate execution of the work involved pursuant to RCW 39.80.060 (6) (C)), but the District must pass a resolution setting forth the facts creating the emergency and make the resolution publicly available.
+The Superintendent shall post at the District office all responses received to the District's advertised request for qualifications as soon as a contract is awarded at the District office.
+The list shall be available for public inspection and for telephonic inquiries.

+7.5.
+Exception.
+The District does not need to follow the request for qualifications process if an emergency requires immediate execution of the work involved pursuant to RCW 39.80.060 (6) (C)